boozallen/aissemble/extensions/extensions-helm/README.md

 # Extensions Helm
-Parent module for aiSSEMBLE Helm charts.
+Parent module for aiSSEMBLE&trade; Helm charts.

 ## Requirements
 Each aiSSEMBLE Helm chart should contain the following